Name:

 5. You have 12 mol nitrogen and an unlimited supply of hydrogen.
 How much ammonia can you make (in moles)?

 3. You have 130.8 g of zinc and 1 mol of hydrochloric acid.
 How many moles of hydrogen gas can you make?
-If any reactants are leftover give the amount of each that did not react.
+If any reactants are leftover give the amount in grams of each that did not react.

 page break